Schematic view of a glass EQS SUV. An eight-stage safety concept protects the battery in the vehicle's floor.

 Over 40 driver assistance systems ensure that occupants of a Mercedes-Benz vehicle are safer and more comfortable than ever before.

-At Mercedes-Benz, we pursue a holistic safety concept.
+At Mercedes-Benz we pursue a holistic safety concept.
 Our driver assistance systems help to prevent and safely manage critical driving situations in order to protect both vehicle occupants and other road users.
-If an accident cannot be prevented, our technology is designed to prepare for the accident, protect occupants in the best possible way and call for help in an emergency.
+If an accident cannot be prevented, our technology should prepare the occupants for the crash, protect them in the best possible way and call for help in an emergency.

 Mercedes-Benz focuses on safety and reliability in highly automated driving (SAE level 3).
-DRIVE PILOT combines sensors such as LiDAR, radar and camera, and is built on a redundant system architecture to safely manage all potentially situations that may occur.
+DRIVE PILOT combines sensors such as LiDAR, radar and cameras, and is built on a redundant system architecture to safely manage all situations that may occur.

 More on DRIVE PILOT